csdexter/lvsat_py2sql/README.md

  - parsing launchlogy.txt
  - parsing satcat.txt
+ - cleaning up the strings for PostgreSQL compliant format

 ## TODO

  - choosing more satellite data
+ - integrating launch sites/complexes
  - online mode?
  - easier updating?
- - code cleanup
+ - code cleanup and optimization

 ## Usage

 	python lvsat_py2sql.py >> launchesdb.sql

 In order for this to work, make sure you have both reference files mentioned above in the same folder as this script.
-Also, please read the Quirks section below.
 A generated and fully usable `launchesdb.sql` file is also provided, but you can generate your own updated version.

-The script assumes you have Python3 installed and a suited PostgreSQL database aready created and configured, as specified below:
+The script assumes you have Python3 installed and a suited PostgreSQL database already created and configured, as specified below:

 	CREATE DATABASE launchesdb;

 	CREATE TABLE launches (